-The poet and the economist are often at odds.
+The poet and the economist would seem to be at odds.
 Poets often take pride in being detached from the mechanics of the material world, and economists often take pride in being detached from the blush of human experience, preferring to focus on what are believed to be the mechanics of material exchange.
 But the truth is: economics without ecological insight, economics without a focus on the dynamics of mutual thriving, is an incomplete science, a story about storytelling, not a story about what is lived.

 My work as poet and my work on economic policy are not the same work, but they are both part of a fabric of consciousness which looks for the sacred in human experience, and looks for ways to cultivate, propagate and defend what is sacred.
 We can build a political economy of virtuous abundance, if we focus on what matters at the human scale.
 And we can fail, monumentally and tragically, if we give in to the twisted mythology of infinite growth with no corrosive impact.